-Chile colorado is a simple chili dish made with pork, dried chiles and a few other simple ingredients that simmer together until the pork is tender.
-You can make it mild or hot depending on the type of chiles you use and it’s delicious served over rice or with tortillas.
+Chile colorado is a simple chili dish made with pork, dried chiles, and a few other simple ingredients that simmer together until the pork is tender.
+You can make it mild or hot depending on the type of chiles you use, and it’s delicious served over rice or with tortillas.

-- It keeps well in the fridge and the flavor only gets better as it sits.
+- It keeps well in the fridge, and the flavor only gets better as it sits.
 Make a batch on Sunday, pop it in the fridge, and you have a few easy dinners for the week.

 Ingredients

-- Vegetable oil
+- Vegetable oil – Or another neutral-flavored cooking oil.

-- Kosher salt
+- Kosher salt and black pepper

 - Yellow onion